LucasDaSilva96/Shui/client/README.md

 - components/: Reusable UI components.
 - pages/: Page components corresponding to different routes.
 - services/: API service functions for interacting with the backend.
-- styles/: CSS and styling files.
-- App.js: Main application component.
+- main.tsx: Main application component.
-- index.js: Entry point of the application.

 **Environment Variables**
 Create a .env file in the root of your project to configure environment variables: